 See this legally free ebook and audiobook:

-- The audiobook is available at Internet Archive and LibriVox (linked from CatholicAudioBooks).
+- The audiobook is available at Internet Archive and on Youtube: part 1 and part 2.

-On the Feast of the Birth of our divine Lord and Savior Jesus Christ (Christmas) in the one true and Catholic Church.
-For other legally free ebooks, you may access the List of Free eBooks (Arranged by Title) and the List of Free eBooks (Grouped by Subject), the List of Worth-It Catholic Books & eBooks, and the main page of the Catholic eBooks Project.
+On the Feast of St. Bede the Venerable in the Roman Rite.
+For other texts and ebooks, you may access the List of Free eBooks (Arranged by Title), the List of Free eBooks (Grouped by Subject), the List of Worth-It Catholic Books & eBooks, and the main page of the Catholic eBooks Project.

 “And Philip running thither, heard him reading the prophet, Isaias, and he said: Thinkest thou that thou understandest what thou readest?
 He said: How can I, unless some one shew me?”
 (Acts viii, 30-31).

 “[O]ur most dear brother Paul, according to the wisdom given him, hath written to you, As also in all his epistles, speaking in them of these things: in which are some things hard to be understood, which the unlearned and unstable wrest, as also the other Scriptures, to their own perdition.
 You therefore, brethren, knowing these things before, beware; lest, being led away by the error of the unwise, you fall from your own steadfastness.
 But increase in grace, and in the knowledge of our Lord and Saviour, Jesus Christ.”
 (II St. Peter iii, 15-18)